TJ Friedl Player Props: Reds vs. Phillies

 TJ Friedl At The Plate

-- Friedl leads Cincinnati in slugging percentage (.600) and total hits (14) this season.
+- Friedl has 15 hits to go with a slugging percentage of .578, both of which rank first among Cincinnati hitters this season.

-- Among the qualifying batters, he ranks 15th in batting average, while his on-base percentage ranks 43rd and he is 21st in slugging.
+- Among qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 58th and he is 30th in slugging.

-- Friedl has reached base via a hit in eight games this season (of 12 played), and had multiple hits in five of those games.
+- In 69.2% of his games this season (nine of 13), Friedl has picked up at least one hit, and in five of those games (38.5%) he recorded at least two.

-- He has gone deep in two of 12 games played this year, and in 4.3% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

 - Friedl has had an RBI in three games this season.